 What certifications are required if I want to import a vehicle to South Dakota from another country?

 To meet National Highway Traffic Safety Administration (NHTSA) standards, the vehicle's certification label should include the manufacturing date, name of manufacturer, and the following line: "This vehicle conforms to all applicable Federal Motor Vehicle Safety Standards (FMVSS) in effect on the date of manufacture shown above."
 This label must be attached to the driver-side hinge-pillar or the door-latch post or the door-edge adjacent to the door-latch post.

 Yes.
-The vehicle cannot be reconstructed or be deemed as salvage.
-And you can bring it over the border if it is for personal use only.
-Or, in other words, you can't bring it into South Dakota with the intent of selling it.
+The vehicle cannot be reconstructed or be deemed as salvage and you can only bring it over the border if it is for personal use.
+In other words, you can't bring it into South Dakota with the intent of selling it.

 When crossing customs, you'll need to present a letter from the vehicle's original manufacturer, composed on the manufacturer's letterhead, listing the vehicle's identification number and confirming that it conforms with all applicable Federal Motor Vehicle Safety Standards.

 For more information, please contact the South Dakota Department of Revenue.